Aligning Brand Voice Across Multiple Modalities: A Consistent Strategy

 Testing and Measurement for Cross-Modal Coherence

-Start by treating coherence as a measurable product: you need both a repeatable qualitative rubric and mapped quantitative signals so teams can prioritize fixes, run tests, and track impact over time.
+Begin by treating coherence as something measurable.
+You need a repeatable way to evaluate quality and clear data so teams can focus on fixes, run tests, and see their impact over time.
 Sample content across modalities (long-form blog, video, short social, audio, and ads), score them against consistent pillars, then tie those scores to engagement, retention, and sentiment metrics.
 That combination shows where the voice breaks down and which fixes will move the needle.

 How to run qualitative audits and build a voice scorecard